JohnPatrickSangalangManalo/JohnPatrickSangalangManalo/README.md

 ## Latest Projects

-- [School Web Enrollment System](#) - A web application for online student registration.
+- [Municipal of Mendez-Nunez Record Management System](#) - A web application for civil record of mendez-nuñez.
-- [Certificate Generator](#) - A PHP-MySQL based system for automating document creation.
+- [GameDex](#) - A Flutter-powered hub for a variety of fun and exciting games.
+Fast, smooth, and ready to play!.
 - [Personal Portfolio Website](#) - A responsive, single-page portfolio (ongoing project).

 ---